rconcellado/Edsan-Booking/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

+Contributions
+Contributions, issues, and feature requests are welcome!
+Feel free to check the issues page if you want to contribute.

 ### Key sections:
 - **Overview**: Gives a high-level view of the system and its purpose.